BrandenEvansWD/simple-sassy-boilerplate/layout/README.md

 # Layout

-Contains everything for your layout of your website.
+Contains everything for the layout of your website.
 From headers, footers, grids, forms, navigation etc.